azzlack/Sentinel.OAuth/README.md

 Did I mention that `Sentinel` is extendable? :-)

 ### Custom OAuth Grant Types
-TODO: Example where using custom grant type to
+TODO: Example using custom grant type to add a new property to the token response

 ### Custom User Manager
-TODO: Example where using ASP.NET Identity
+TODO: Example using ASP.NET Identity for storing and validating users

 ### Custom Client Manager
-TODO: Example using RavenDB for storing clients
+TODO: Example using RavenDB for storing and validating clients

 ### Customer Token Manager
 TODO: Example using Redis for storing tokens